Many couples ask What Is A Reasonable Price for Wedding Photography?

 The other consideration is value.
 Value is not as tangible as price.
 Value is often the emotional component.
 How much do you value photography?
 Or, how much do you value your memories because photography is a way to vividly remember an event.
 I have generally found that when a person values something highly, they figure out a way to pay for it.

 Experience and Expertise of the Wedding Photographer:

 There is a wide range of experience and technical skill out there.
 It can start at a highly competent and experienced professional wedding photographer with years under their belt to someone with no experience at all just hustling to book their first job.
 Technical skills are easy to spot–a consistent skill set is evident in the portfolio.
 Experience is a little more fuzzy around the edges.
 Experience provides someone with the soft skills to sensitively handle difficult interpersonal situations at an emotional event like a wedding.
 It also provides the business skills to price correctly for the level of service they are providing.
 An experienced Wedding Photographer will likely understand the value of scouting out locations for venues and areas they have never shot at before.
 They likely understand how to set up a workable Wedding Day Timeline to maximize time to get the best photos efficiently and with less stress.
 Be aware that all these factors do add to the price and may even mean the person charges more than “average” in your area.

-Items and Services Included:
+Items and Services Included in the Photography Package: